 What is the best color to wear to a wedding?

-Wearing white to a wedding is considered bad manners, as you don’t want to look like you’re trying to upstage the bride.
-“Although the bride might not mind, other guests will notice and sparking this kind of debate at a wedding is not what the day is about,” says Deputy Fashion Editor Charlie Bell.
-“With so many great colours out there (literally any other colour on the spectrum!), there’s really no excuse.
+Why is white a no-go?
+“The color white is my one and only rule of what not to wear to a wedding,” advises Stott.
+It’s considered bad manners and also leaves you open to criticism that you’re trying to upstage the bride.
+“Although the bride might not mind, other guests will notice, and sparking this kind of debate at a wedding is not what the day is about,” says Deputy Fashion Editor Charlie Bell.
+“With so many great colors out there (literally any other color on the spectrum) there’s really no excuse.
 Plus, do you really want to risk spilling a glass of champagne on a white dress?”